 Effective November 18, 2010, the PA DEP reduced the permitted threshold to (1.0) one acre and required the post construction stormwater management component under the Phase II NPDES Program.
 The permit provides for additional assurance of water quality protection at construction sites.

-The Lackawanna County Conservation District’s delegation agreement with the DEP requires reviews of E&S plans, inspections of earthmoving sites, investigation of complaints and administering the NPDES permitting program.
-During the 2010 calendar year, 179 plan reviews were conducted, 106 site inspections were completed, technical assistance was provided to 1,338 individuals, and 157 meetings were conducted.
-In addition, 30 new NPDES permits for construction activities were processed.
-Total acres disturbed in 2010 as outlined by plan submittals totaled 942 acres.
+The Lackawanna County Conservation District’s delegation agreement with the DEP requires reviews of E&S plans, inspections of earth-moving sites, investigation of complaints, and administration of the NPDES permitting program.
+On average, District staff complete 150 plan reviews, conduct 200 site inspections, provide technical assistance to 850 individuals, and conduct 150 meetings.
+In addition, 30 new NPDES permits for construction activities are processed in an average year.
+Earth disturbance, as outlined by plan submissions, totals approximately 450 acres per year.

-Many boroughs and townships in the county find the Erosion and Sedimentation Control Program beneficial because it helps to ensure that proper site development practices are employed for land development.
+Many municipalities in the County find the Erosion and Sedimentation Control Program beneficial because it helps to ensure that proper site development practices are employed for land development.
 Clean water enhances a community’s quality of life and maintains a desirable place to live and work.
-The “Annual Contractors Workshop” was also held at Keystone College.
-Approximately 190 municipal officials, contractors and engineers attend this workshop.
+To provide further assistance, the District co-sponsors the “Annual Contractors Workshop” at Keystone College.
+Approximately 150-200 municipal officials, contractors, and engineers attend the workshop each year.